Micolas-enac/hello-world/README.md

 ## Repositories

-THIS IS NON CONFLICT MODIF et bob conflit - picoTest à 2e pour tester le transfert par ssh !
-Le premier a fini en push https :-/
+THIS IS NON CONFLICT MODIF et bob conflit

 Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or storage space for your project.
 Your project's repository contains all its files such as code, documentation, images, and more.
 It also tracks every change that you—or your collaborators—make to each file, so you can always go back to previous versions of your project if you make any mistakes.

 This repository contains three important files: The HTML code for your first website on GitHub, the CSS stylesheet that decorates your website with colors and fonts, and the **README** file.
 It also contains an image folder, with one image file.

-## Describe your project
+## Describe your project - Encore un autre test car le précédent est passé avec le ssh du terminal.
+Je vais voir avec SourceTree si ça fonctionne !

 You are currently viewing your project's **README** file. **_README_** files are like cover pages or elevator pitches for your project.
 They are written in plain text or [Markdown language](https://guides.github.com/features/mastering-markdown/), and usually include a paragraph describing the project, directions on how to use it, who authored it, and more.